frellwan/GPU_CUDnn/README.md

     $ make SMS="50 60"
     ```

 run program by typing `./bin/neuralnet` at the command line in the main directory.
-The program assumes the folder structure of this project and will read the .jpg files from the img folder, do the computations and save the modified images to the std_img folder.
+The program assumes the folder structure of this project and will read the mnist files from the mnist folder, do the computations.